01732 360 095

 NHBC Chapter 5.4 – ‘Waterproofing of Basements and Other Below Ground Structures’

-The National House Building Council (NHBC) clarified the recommendations of BS 8102:2009 with the introduction of Chapter 5.4 – ‘Waterproofing of Basements and Other Below Ground Structures’.
+The National House Building Council (NHBC) clarified the recommendations of the then current BS 8102:2009 with the introduction of Chapter 5.4 – ‘Waterproofing of Basements and Other Below Ground Structures’.
 The new Chapter introduced significant positive changes in how the house-building industry considers below ground waterproofing – including the upskilling of designers and installers, and changes to future designs.

 Key recommendations include: